Igorkowalski94/eslint-plugin-project-structure/documentation/project-structure-independent-modules.md

                 ],
                 // Let's assume we are in the "features/Feature2/Feature2.tsx"
                 // In this case we will be able to import:
-                // "features/Feature2/components/SimpleChild.tsx                ({family} === "features/Feature2")
+                // "features/Feature2/components/SimpleComponent.tsx                    ({family} === "features/Feature2")
-                // "features/Feature2/components/ComplexChild/ComplexChild.tsx  ({family} === "features/Feature2")
+                // "features/Feature2/components/ComplexComponent/ComplexComponent.tsx  ({family} === "features/Feature2")
-                // But we won't be able to import ComplexChild private files.
+                // But we won't be able to import ComplexComponent private files.

                 ["{family}/*/*", "!{family}/*/*.(types|api|types).ts"],
-                // Let's assume we are in the "features/Feature2/components/SimpleChild.tsx"
+                // Let's assume we are in the "features/Feature2/components/SimpleComponent.tsx"
                 // In this case we will be able to import:
-                // "features/Feature2/components/ComplexChild/ComplexChild.tsx  ({family} === "features/Feature2/components")
+                // "features/Feature2/components/ComplexComponent/ComplexComponent.tsx  ({family} === "features/Feature2/components")
-                // But we won't be able to import ComplexChild private files.
+                // But we won't be able to import ComplexComponent private files.
             ],
         },
     ],